HorizonChaser12/EdgeFedPSO/README.md

 6. Run the project to start federated learning: `python edge_fed_pso.py`.
 7. Monitor the training progress and global model updates using the logger that prints the particular results.

-## Usage

-1. Define your machine learning model architecture and objective function in the `Model` class.
-2. Implement the `calculate_gradient` function to compute local gradients on each edge device.
-3. Execute the `EdgeUpdate` function to perform local model updates on each edge device.
-4. Run the `GlobalAggregation` function to aggregate global model updates periodically.

 ## Troubleshooting